Audience: Users with the

 Auditpermission and Data Owners

 Content Summary: All activity in Immuta is audited.
-This process provides rich audit logs that detail who subscribes to each data source, why they subscribe, when they access data, what SQL queries and blob fetches they run, and which files they access.
+This process provides rich logs that detail who subscribes to each data source, why they subscribe, when they access data, what SQL queries and blob fetches they run, and the files they access.
 Audit logs can be used for a number of intentions, including insider threat surveillance and data access monitoring for billing purposes.
 Audit logs can also be shipped to your enterprise auditing capability.

 For more details about using audit logs, see the Audit Logs User Guide.

 Audit Log Transport Details